 What is an alternative binder for egg replacement?

-Replace the egg with mayo, white sauce, or a flax-and-water mixture for the salmon croquettes.
+Replace the egg with mayo, white sauce, or a flax-and-water mixture.

 Is canned salmon cooked?

-Yes, canned salmon is cooked.
+Yes, it is cooked.
 Some people like to throw out the skin and bones, but many people choose to leave them in for extra calcium.
 You just need to mash them with a fork and you won’t taste them in the patties.

-If you have leftover salmon croquettes, make a sandwich with the patty being the centerpiece.
+If you have leftovers, make a sandwich with the patty being the centerpiece.
 Add some lemon dill sauce and some crunchy lettuce and you’ll be all set for a delicious lunch.
 You can also reheat them in the oven or in a skillet along with a fried egg and some cheese grits.

 It depends what part of the US you’re from.
 Certain sides are more popular in different regions.
 Here are some ideas:

 - Roasted asparagus